 When your pet has kidney issues, it may not be able to filter its blood well.
 This condition needs urgent medical attention.

 When something gets stuck in the digestive system, it can lead to impaction.
-Most of the time, a large piece of food or loose, undigested material swallowed with food can cause this.
+Most of the time, a large piece of

 The blockage can lead to dehydration and vice-versa.
 In any case, sunken eyes may warn of dehydration and impaction.